Report: Statistics on Collaboration and Archiving in a Work-From-Home World

 - The use of untested and unapproved tools means that data breaches will be more likely, leading to fines and all of the other damaging consequences that accompany these breaches.

 - The fact that less content is being properly archived will become increasingly problematic over time.
-For example, if organizations are not archiving the business content that employees are generating in new and existing tools, the missing information will result in these organizations having greater difficulty in doing proper early case assessments, responding to e-discovery or subject access requests, or satisfying regulators during an audit.
+For example, if organizations are not archiving the business content that employees are generating in new and existing tools (ex: archiving instant messages), the missing information will result in these organizations having greater difficulty in doing proper early case assessments, responding to e-discovery or subject access requests, or satisfying regulators during an audit.

 IT and security teams have done yeoman’s work in responding to the unprecedented challenge of moving millions to an at-home environment with very little time to do so.
 However, there continue to be some significant security and compliance holes that must be addressed as quickly as possible.